“Miss Isobelle Harding.” Our principal, Mr Saunders called me to the stage.

 “I bet our Izzie will get to experience the real deal over the water,” my dad added, “Real cowboy food,” he looked at me with awe.

-My dad wasn’t as fortunate as myself growing up.
-He came from a life of poverty on a council estate, in Bradford.
-Both his parents, my grandparents, had died whilst he was little, and he went to live with his aunt.
-He shared a bedroom with five of his cousins, and each of them survived on one decent meal a day.
+My dad wasn't as fortunate as myself growing up.
+He came from a life of poverty on a council estate in Bradford.
+Both his parents had died whilst he was little, and he went to live with his aunt.
+He shared a bedroom with five of his cousins and each of them survived on one decent meal a day.

 My mum, however, came from a modest middle-class family in Warwickshire.
-Her life was a stark contrast to Dads.
+Her life was a stark contrast to Dad.
 She never knew the meaning of poverty, never understood how it felt to go hungry.
 My grandparents always made sure she was happy and never went without.
-They kept horses and enjoyed holidays abroad, every year, whereas Dad had never even visited the sea-side.
+They kept horses and enjoyed holidays abroad every year, whereas, Dad had never even visited the sea-side.

-My parents have always supported me in all I’ve ever wanted to do.
-I’d always shown an interest in animal biology.
+My parents have always supported me in all I've ever wanted to do.
+I'd always shown an interest in animal biology.
 I knew it was my vocation.
 The type of career that would enable me to travel the globe.
-Those were my dreams, and I couldn't but wonder, whether fate had any plans in store for me, too.
+Those were my dreams and I couldn't help but wonder whether fate had any plans in store for me too.